Review, Appeal and Judicial Review

 - Minor corrections to decisions such as spelling mistakes or issues not addressed in the decision that should have been;

-- Reconsiderations under 256 of the Workers Compensation Act if new evidence has become available or discovered that either did not exist at the time of the appeal or did exist but was not available through a reasonable course of diligence in preparing the appeal; and,
+- Reconsiderations under s.
+310 of the Workers Compensation Act if new evidence has become available or discovered that either did not exist at the time of the appeal or did exist but was not available through a reasonable course of diligent preparation for the appeal; and,

 - Judicial review through the Supreme Court of British Columbia.

 There is no time limit to request minor corrections or reconsiderations.

 A judicial review must be started within 60 days of WCAT’s decision by filing a petition and supporting affidavit with the Supreme Court of British Columbia.